Top Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar

 One component cannot make up the legacy of a supercar.
 It is the alignment of certain elements that put the Nissan Skyline R34 GT-R where it is with supporters around the globe.
 The ban in the United States played in its favor.
 The illegal angle was appealing to many people for a while.

-• The engine (a 2.6-liter inline six-cylinder) is next-level in terms of power.
+- The engine (a 2.6-liter inline six-cylinder) is next-level in terms of power.
 The force of the engine was a factor in the ban.

-• With Brian’s Nissan Skyline, modding is not a theory; it is a concept that is even accessible to beginners.
+- With Brian’s Nissan Skyline, modding is not a theory; it is a concept that is even accessible to beginners.
 Experts say that mapping is easier here than with other cars.

-• The driving experience also gets a decent amount of credit.
+- The driving experience also gets a decent amount of credit.
 Getting behind the wheels of a vehicle of such caliber is a really special experience.

 The Skyline delivers at every turn.
 Driving is agile, and even shifting gears is smooth and fluid.
 Moreover, it is very fast.
+However, it could not be one of the fastest cars under 10K because this iconic car is highly sought after and tend to hold its value.

 Brian’s Nissan Skyline: 4 Things that You Should Know

-Brian’s Skyline and John Wick’s cars are part of some of the best car movies of all time.
+2 fast 2 furious Brian car and John Wick’s cars are part of some of the best car movies of all time.
 The Skyline stands out for some of the behind-the-scenes developments.

 1. Producer Craig Lieberman owned the Skyline from 2 Fast 2 Furious